Belarus in the Eurovision Song Contest 2014

-Belarus was represented at the Eurovision Song Contest 2014 with the song "Cheesecake" written by Yuriy Vashchuk and Dmitry Novik.
-The song was performed by Teo, which is the artistic name of singer Yuriy Vashchuk.
-The Belarusian entry for the 2014 contest in Copenhagen, Denmark was selected through a national final organised by the Belarusian participating broadcaster Belarusian Television and Radio Company (BTRC).
+Belarus was represented at the Eurovision Song Contest 2014 with the song "Cheesecake", written by Yuriy Vashchuk and Dmitry Novik, and performed by Vashchuk himself under his stage name Teo.
+The Belarusian participating broadcaster, Belarusian Television and Radio Company (BTRC), selected its entry for the contest through a national final.
 The national final consisted of fourteen competing acts participating in a televised production where "Cheesecake" performed by Teo was selected as the winner following the combination of votes from a jury panel and public televoting.

 Belarus was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 10, "Cheesecake" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 10 May.
 It was later revealed that Belarus placed fifth out of the 15 participating countries in the semi-final with 87 points.
 In the final, Belarus performed in position 2 and placed sixteenth out of the 26 participating countries, scoring 43 points.